 If you are using password authentication, you can enter your password directly on Login dialog.
 Otherwise WinSCP will prompt you once a server asks for it.
 You will be prompted again, if you enter invalid password.
 Also note that most of the servers will “prompt” for password when you use invalid username, not to allow attacker to learn if particular account exists.

 You can opt to Remember password for the session to avoid getting prompted for password again when reconnecting or opening additional connection.
-You can also opt to remember the password for all sessions in preferences.
+The option is available only, if you have opted not to remember the password by default in preferences.

 When authentication with stored password (if any) has failed before, the prompt will include Change stored password to this one check.
 Use it to overwrite stored password with new one.